 Send a message to the customer.

-You can send messages to the customer just about anywhere in a Customer Assistant flow.
+You can send messages to the customer just about anywhere in an AI Agent flow.
 The Send a Message behavior is really just a special wrapper around the Send a Message action with a provision to wait for a customer response before proceeding in the flow.

 Programmatic Payload Example